top of page

 It’s common in integrative medicine circles to think of intravenous (IV) vitamin C administration in the context of immune system support for colds, the flu, and even cancer, but is this the limit of its effects?
-Research demonstrates that IV vitamin C is also extremely beneficial in supporting cardiovascular health in general, including supporting optimal blood pressure levels in pre-hypertensive individuals and in those diagnosed with hypertension.
-These effects make IV vitamin C an excellent treatment option for individuals who need to bolster their immune systems but who could also use some additional cardiovascular support.
+Research demonstrates that IV vitamin C is also extremely beneficial in supporting cardiovascular health in general, including optimal blood pressure levels in pre-hypertensive individuals and in those diagnosed with hypertension.

 Can Intravenous Vitamin C Therapy Really Help Reduce Blood Pressure?

-Fairly recent research suggests that oral intake of higher doses of vitamin C may have a protective blood pressure-lowering effect in individuals with mild hypertension.
+Yes, fairly recent research suggests that oral intake of higher doses of vitamin C may have a protective blood pressure-lowering effect in individuals with mild hypertension.
 In fact, compared to those who were given placebo in a randomized controlled trial, individuals who were given vitamin C had a smaller spike in blood pressure in response to a stress test.
 Their blood pressures also returned to pre-stress levels 40 minutes post-test.
 On the other hand, blood pressure levels remained slightly elevated at the 40-minute mark in the placebo group.
 [1] This slower recovery time noted in the placebo group has been associated with increased cardiovascular risk.[2]

 Despite this promising research, studies on oral intake of vitamin C in hypertension have been mixed.
 In some cases, patients who were given lower doses did not quite experience the decrease in blood pressure that was seen in study participants who were given higher doses.
 This may be because vitamin C’s effect on blood pressure is dose-dependent.